Nat-byte-ops/ETL-by-Python/README.md

 * Use the built in logging module
 * Save the transformed data in a ready-to-load format which data engineers/analysts/scientists can use to load the data (eg. into an RDBMS)

-## The Python notebook file contains specific tasks such as
+## The Python notebook files contains specific tasks such as
 * extracting data from different file formats
-* collecting data through APIs and webscraping
+* collecting data through APIs and webscraping --
 * transforming the collected data into a ready-to-load format